 - Step 8 – To navigate the course, use the controls and links in the course or the navigation links in the menu bar located on the left side of the screen.

-- Step 9 – Once you have completed the course, please access the link for the Quiz on the Research Compliance Homepage.
-Select the Begin button and complete the questions for credit.
+- Step 9 – Once you have completed the course, please access the link for the “Quiz” on the Responsible Conduct of Research Homepage.
+Select the “Begin” button and complete the questions for credit.
 Participants must obtain a score of 80% or higher on the Research Integrity Quiz.
 When a passing score is achieved, the quiz will be marked “COMPLETE”.

 - Institutional Review Board (IRB)